 - Social Sciences

-Note: Please read the instructions below carefully before proceeding to complete the online application form which is linked below.
-Also note that you can upload your proposal file only once.
+Note: Please read the instructions below carefully before proceeding to complete the online application form, which you will find below.

 - Since the Committee uses a blind review process, proposals (with the exception of the application form) are to be devoid of the applicant and mentor’s names.
 Applicants are reminded that if they refer to their own work or their mentor’s works in the references, the names should be omitted or marked out